denodo/denodocommunity-lab-environment/lab-environment-containers/res/denodo/files/custom-lang/design-studio/README.md

 # Disclaimer

 This project maintains language files uploaded by the Denodo Commuity of users.

-For the official language packages, please go to the Denodo User Manual: https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#install-a-language-file-for-design-studio
+**Note:** For the official language packages provided by Denodo, please go to the Denodo User Manual: https://community.denodo.com/docs/html/browse/latest/en/platform/administration/language_of_the_web_tools/language_of_the_web_tools#install-a-language-file-for-design-studio

 ## Install a Language File for Denodo Design Studio